 Suitable for Low Light and Overcast:

-Unlike other colors that are harder to see in low light or cloudy conditions, fluorescent orange is highly visible in overcast weather or at dusk, 24/7 protection for workers.
+Unlike other colors that are harder to see in low light or cloudy conditions, fluorescent orange is highly visible in overcast weather or at dusk, providing 24/7 protection for workers.
+Reputable workwear manufacturers prioritize this feature when designing their high-visibility product lines.

 Reflective for Extra Safety: